CS536-GraphSparsification/CS536-GraphSparsification.github.io/content/improving-network-efficiency-through-sparsification-of-network-graphs/index.md

 - The data from PeeringDB is not accurate/up-to-date and a lot of entities chose to not disclose their level of traffic, and abandoned AS also got mixed in.

 ![AS Degree vs Traffic Level](as_degree_vs_traffic_level.png)

+We end up using degree directly to estimate the traffic of links.
+Nodes with higher degree indicate that they are likely higher-tier provider ASes, while low-degree nodes are likely low-tier ASes with low traffic level.
+The rule is described as follows: for AS **A** with degree **a** and AS **B** with degree **b**, the edge between **A** and **B** has `a < b ? a : b` bandwidth.
+However, this method also has some limitation: some Cloud / VPS provider may provide free peering with customers buying VPS service from them, and degree of this provider AS might be high while customers doesn't really generate a lot of traffic.
+This would make provider's AS has high degree, which may result in in accurate bandwidth estimation.

+# Some Interesting Findings

+# Conclusions